 Imagine.
 If you had enough savings and were given a choice of quitting your day job, what would you do?
-If your plan is to take an entrepreneurial route and grow your own business, then you should be in a business development related work at least for the first 3-5 years of your career.
+If your plan is to take an entrepreneurial route and grow your own business, then you should be in a business development role at least for the first 3-5 years of your career.

 Business development is one of the most valuable skills now and in the future.
 Some say this job is the lifeblood of a great company.
 Even though its title is pretty much clear, people still often ask you: “So, what do you do?
 Sales?”.